Acuant/iOSSDKV11/README.md

-**Custom UI with DocumentCaptureSesssion (see DocumentCameraController.swift for reference):**
+**Using Custom UI with DocumentCaptureSession (see DocumentCameraController.swift for reference):**

-1. Get the DocumentCaptureSesssion.
+1. Get the DocumentCaptureSession.

-		@objc public protocol DocumentCaptureDelegate {
+		public protocol DocumentCaptureDelegate {
 		    func readyToCapture() // gets called when triggering capture func documentCaptured(image:UIImage, barcodeString:String?) // gets called with captured result }